-Serbia mining: Kovin coal mine seeks investors26.
-April 2016. / Mining
+Serbia mining: Kovin coal mine seeks investors, Mining

 Coal Mine “Kovin” about to Close – Without a Partner, 300 Million Tons of Brown Coal to Remain Underground.